 How Do I Manage My Money?

-- Arrange for direct deposit of checks, such as your retirement pension or Social Security benefits.
+Call your bank to arrange for direct deposit of checks, such as your retirement pension or Social Security benefits.

 It’s important to realize that at some point, it will be too hard or dangerous for you to live by yourself.
 But in the earliest stages of Alzheimer’s, many people do manage on their own with support and help from friends, family, and community programs.
 Simple changes and safety practices can make a big difference.